polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Compatibility

+### Runtime
-To ensure a smooth transition the first step is to remove collator signature checking logic in the runtime and the node side, then upgrade validators.
-Any tooling that decodes UMP XCM messages needs an update to support the new UMP messages.
+The first step is to remove collator signature checking logic in the runtime, but keep the node side collator signature checks.

+The runtime must be upgraded to the new primitives before any collator or node are allowed to use the new candidate receipts format.

+### Validators

+To ensure a smooth launch, a new node feature is required.
+The feature acts as a signal for supporting the new candidate receipts on the node side and can only be safely enabled if at least 2/3 of the validators are upgraded.

+Once enabled, the validators will skip checking the collator signature when processing the new candidate receipts.

+No new implementation of networking protocol versions for collation and validation are required.

+### Parachains

 `CoreIndex` commitments are needed only by parachains using elastic scaling.
-Just upgrading the collator node and runtime should be sufficient and possible with no manual changes.
+Just upgrading the collator node and runtime should be sufficient and possible without manual changes.

-No new implementation of networking protocol versions for collation and validation are required.

-The runtime does check the collator signature in inclusion, so that should be removed as first step, before the new receipts are introduced.
+### Tooling

+Any tooling that decodes UMP XCM messages needs an update to support or ignore the new UMP messages, but they should be fine to decode the regular XCM messages that come before the separator.

 ## Prior Art and References